As much as I'd like to, I can't take credit for crafting this amazing handbook. In fact, no one has.

-Being Rude – Rude and obnoxious behavior does nothing but upset people, sometimes to the point of having them call the police.
-Please be polite to any “outsider” that you encounter while on the way to or away from a rave.
+- Rude and obnoxious behavior does nothing but upset people, sometimes to the point of having them call the police.
+Please be polite to any "outsider" that you encounter while on the way to or away from a rave.
 Be polite to everyone for that matter!
 Treat others as you would like to be treated.

-Noise – Noise is a very big problem in most residential areas and is often the reason for shut-downs.
+- Noise is a very big problem in most residential areas and is often the reason for shut-downs.
 Please be as quiet as possible going to site.
 Playing car radios loud, horn honking, screeching tires and yelling can be louder than the sound system enclosed in the venue.
 Loitering around in the parking area only draws unwanted attention to the party.
-As you’re walking to the door remember that you are only moments away from being able to make as much noise as you want.
+As you're walking to the door remember that you are only moments away from being able to make as much noise as you want.

-Guns and Violence – Neither of these belong at a rave.
+- Neither of these belong at a rave.
 It is our non-violent nature that sets us apart from the rock and rap scenes.
 When you allow the negatives of other lifestyles to penetrate our scene you are allowing outsiders to stereotype us.

 Respect for Other Ravers

 Part of the attraction of a rave is that it can be a place to escape the craziness of the rest of the world.
 Going to a rave cannot possibly solve your personal problems so do your best to leave them at the door.
 Everyone attending is there to have a great night, with YOU.
 Enjoy the music, the companionship, and the moment that you are in.